Sparse-DeRF: Deblurred Neural Radiance Fields from Sparse View: Sparse-DeRF

 In contrast to the previous NeRF-related works in sparse view settings, the Sparse-DeRF environments enable to use the off-the-shelf image processing algorithms, such as deep learning-based image deblurring networks, due to the degradation of the given images.
 In addition to improvements from a geometric perspective, we aim to enhance the detailed textures of DeRF utilizing the advantages of existing image processing modules, thereby achieving high fidelity.

 However, it is not possible to directly utilize the pre-deblurred images as additional pixel-wise color supervision, due to the lack of 3D consistency.
 This inconsistency occurs due to the ill-posed property of image deblurring and independent deblurring processing across multi-view images, which generates incoherent deblurred results.
-In the appendix, we additionally address this issue and present the qualitative comparison of pre-deblurred images and reference images, which are estimated from the DP-NeRF~\cite{lee2023dpnerf} trained with the full view, to reveal the geometric inconsistency issue.
+In Section~\ref{subsubsec:abls_inconssitency}, we additionally address this issue and present the qualitative comparison of pre-deblurred images and reference images, which are estimated from the DP-NeRF~\cite{lee2023dpnerf} trained with the full view, to reveal the geometric inconsistency issue.

-To overcome the intrinsic inconsistency of pre-deblurred images, we address the pre-filtered images as a perceptual prior, which transfers the deblurred texture information by extracting features from rendered patches and deblurred images with a pre-trained feature extractor. \figurename~\ref{fig:perceptual_distillation} simply illustrates the pipeline of our perceptual distillation module.
+To overcome the intrinsic geometric inconsistency of pre-deblurred images, we address the pre-deblurred images as a perceptual prior, which transfers the only deblurred texture information by extracting features from rendered patches and deblurred images with a pre-trained feature extractor. \figurename~\ref{fig:perceptual_distillation} simply illustrates the pipeline of our perceptual distillation module.
+To the best of our knowledge, utilizing pre-deblurred images as an additional prior in deblurring radiance fields is a first attempt.

 Specifically, we first generate deblurred images $\bar{I}$ for blurry training images $I$ by exploiting a pre-trained image deblurring network $\Theta_{D}$ to prepare the feature extraction as

 Next, we additionally sample the $S^{pd}_{ptc}\times S^{pd}_{ptc}$ size of patch rays $\textbf{r}^{pd}_{ptc}$ and corresponding deblurred image patch $\bar{C}_{ptc}$ from $\bar{I}$ on training views.
 Then we extract the abundant deblurred features from the rendered color patch $\hat{C}_{ptc}$, which is rendered from $\textbf{r}^{pd}_{ptc}$, and pre-deblurred images $\bar{I}$ using a shared pre-trained image feature extractor $\mathcal{E}$ as